selcuktunaliSE/selcuktunaliSE/README.md

 My skills are Java , Javascript , Phyton , MySQL , Html , Css and Bootstrap  .
 I'm currently learning React and Nodejs .

-I'm looking to collobrate on web development and software development .
+I'm looking to collaborate on web development and software development .